andim/easyleed/doc/source/index.rst

 A. Mayer, H. Salopaasi, K. Pussi, R.D.
 Diehl.
 A novel method for the extraction of intensity-energy spectra from low-energy electron diffraction patterns.
 Comput.
 Phys.
 Commun.
 183, 1443-1447 (2012)

 The paper is available `online <http://dx.doi.org/10.1016/j.cpc.2012.02.019>`_ at the publisher's website.
-If you are unable to assess the paper at your institution, feel free to contact us via email for a preprint.
+If you are unable to access the paper at your institution, feel free to contact us via email for a preprint.